Landscaping and Planting a Garden from Scratch

 • Garden maintenance is almost a year-round activity.

-Facts about gardening in Canada (specifically Alberta):
+Gardening in Canada (specifically Alberta):

-• Fir, juniper and spruce trees are evergreen and not much else because winters are harsh!
+• Fir, Juniper, and Spruce trees are evergreen, and not much else because winters are harsh!

 • The average yard is on the small side.